mrazomej/phd/src/chapter_01/section_03_information.md

 observe would improve over a completely random choice.
 In our example, if we get to observe that $m$ is a small (or large) number, we would suspect that $p$ is also a small (or large) number, as shown in [@Fig:ch1_fig11](B).
-This means that our uncertainty on the value of $p$ changed--it was reduced--upon observing the value of $m$.
+This means that our uncertainty on the value of $p$ changed---it was reduced---upon observing the value of $m$.
 The new uncertainty, i.e., the entropy of $p$ having learned the value of $m$, averaged over all possible values of $m$, is computed as
 $$
 H(p \mid m) = - \sum_m \sum_p P(m) P(p \mid m) \log P(p \mid m),
 \label{eq:conditional_entropy}